-Wondering where to buy the best sustainable and ethical leggings for sport or for working from home?
-Read on for the Moral Fibres top recommendations – from leggings made from natural materials to leggings made from recycled plastic bottles to leggings with pockets!
+Wondering where to buy the best sustainable and ethical leggings for sport or for leisure?
+Read on for the Moral Fibres top recommendations – from leggings made from natural materials or recycled plastic bottles to eco-friendly leggings with pockets!

-I’ve written a whole guide to women’s ethical clothing brands, but what about when you are looking for something specific, such as leggings?
+I’ve written a whole guide to women’s sustainable clothing brands, but what about when you are looking for something specific, such as leggings?

 Where to Buy Ethical Leggings

-Let me show you some of my favourite places to buy ethical leggings.
-I’ve taken into account sizing, so tried to find brands offering inclusive sizing, and I’ve tried to cater to a range of price points.
+Whether you are in search of comfy clothes for lounging in or clothes for getting active in, let me show you some of my favourite places to buy ethical leggings.
+I’ve taken into account sizing, so I’ve found brands offering inclusive sizing.
+I’ve also catered to a range of price points.
 As such you’ll see a price key for each brand.

 The price range key for this guide is £ = Under £50 | ££ = £50 – 100 | £££ = £100+